 Cherry Pool is intensively stocked and on most days a good few Carp should be caught.

 PVA bags and The Method work well, particularly if you consistently cast to the same areas.
 Stringers or fishing over scattered beds of bait should also produce.
 Just give them some time to find your bait!

 The margins on Cherry Spring are probably the main feature, being heavily tree lined and deep they are very interesting to the Carp.
 The Carp regularly visit and feed along the margins, sometimes literally under your feet.
 Why not take advantage of this and float fish close in?

 For Anglers in Kingfisher Lodge, we would definitely recommend baiting several margin spots, along your exclusive bank, several times a day and fish these spots on an alternative basis until the Carp get their heads down.

 Cherry Springs is an excellent winter water due to the high stock levels.
 Critically balanced baits and pop-ups are generally advisable due to the latest ‘injection’ of bankside leaves in the autumn.

 In the Autumn and Winter as the water cools, we will relax the 15lb line minimum for Kingfisher Lodge guests who want to try for the specimen Perch which inhabit Cherry Pool.
-We estimate we have some 100 Perch over 2lbs, up to 4lbs, in the Pool.
 Talk to Dave or Mike if you want to give the Perch a go.

 Similar to Cherry Springs the dominant feature on this lake is the steep sided margins, much of which is either tree lined or the banks are ‘out of bounds’.